mdsb100/titanium-good-practices/README.md

 ### Be careful use of Alloy.global

+### Create unit test in a light project, test your network in web first

 ### At lastest, you could read [titanium-mobile source code](https://github.com/appcelerator/titanium_mobile) if you could not solve your error

 ### Don`t modify tainium-mobile source code and build your own titainum SDK to solve your problem although you can build it easily